Math 535 (Real Analysis). Fall 2016

 properties of integrals, comparison of Riemann and Lebesgue integrals,

-Lp spaces and convergence in Lp, Holder's inequality,
+- Lp spaces, convergence in Lp, dual spaces,

 Some other texts on real analysis: